 How can nurses help?

 Watching the devastation in Florida and Texas, I was searching for something to do to help.
 That’s what nurses do—we help.
-Being so far away in the Northeast, I felt not only helpless but acutely aware that my world was still intact while so many […]
+Being so far away in the Northeast, I felt not only helpless but acutely aware that my world was still intact while […]